 This was a mistake.

-Psychic Duran was right.
+Psychic Narud was right.
 Red’s partition is essentially a type of selective amnesia that leaves him with the memories of his father’s passing, but just a shadow of the emotions.

 No wonder he still can’t think about it for too long without having to shift his thoughts away.
 He hasn’t been able to for years, but this is different.
 It’s not a memory or an echo: he feels almost exactly the same way he did right after his dad died.